By Aditya Bhalla Mar. 21, 2018

 Taking this tone with my mother will probably result in punishment that involves more hours of watching Sadhguru, because the man – with his fancy cars, cool bikes, and interviews with Gordon Ramsay – has successfully managed to brainwash a majority of his followers into believing he is the coolest Godman this century has had to offer.
 If his peers are anything to go by, that might even be true.

 Maybe I am being unfair.
-Why go after Sadhguru when he seems to be from the same school of science as our Science and Technology minister Dr Harsh Vardhan.
-The latter recently claimed that the Vedas had a theory superior to e=mc2 but refused to reveal it for some reason.
+Why go after Sadhguru when he seems to be from the same school of science as our Science and Technology Minister Dr Harsh Vardhan.
+The latter recently claimed last year the Vedas had a theory superior to e=mc2 but refused to reveal it for some reason.
 It’s so easy to believe fake stuff these days that even Facebook and WhatsApp don’t need to try anymore.

 It would have been fine if the Sadhguru were spreading whatever garden-variety message of peace and brotherhood and harmony and achieving your full potential he wanted to advance.
 No complaints there, and good luck to him.
 It is only when he dumbsplains science, which is then treated as gospel truth by his followers, that things begin to get tricky.